 Train Heartnet is a famous assassin known as Black Cat.
 He works for Chronos, an organization that secretly controls the world.
 However, he begins to question the morality of his actions ...
 See full summary »

-A woman and her daughter are raped and murdered by soldiers during a time of civil war.
+A woman and her daughter-in-law are raped and murdered by samurais during the time of civil war.
 Afterwards, a series of samurai returning from the war through that area are found mysteriously dead with their throats torn out.
 The governor calls in a wild and fierce young hero, to quell what is evidently a ghost.
-He encounters the two beautiful women, in an eery, beautiful scene.
+He encounters the two beautiful women, in an eerie, beautiful scene.
 After spiritual purification, he meets the demon in a thrilling fight.
 Written by

 Was this review helpful to you?